zhengxyz123/ComfyUI-CLIPSeg/README.md

 3. Restart ComfyUI.

-The plugin will automatically download the [CIDAS/clipseg-rd64-refined](https://huggingface.co/CIDAS/clipseg-rd64-refined) model from Hugging Face the first time you use it.
+The plugin will automatically download the [CIDAS/clipseg-rd64-refined](https://huggingface.co/CIDAS/clipseg-rd64-refined) model on first use.

 If you have installed ComfyUI properly then there is no need to install any additional dependencies.

 ## Usage

-Once installed, you'll find a new node called `CLIPSeg` under the `mask` category in ComfyUI.
+After installation, find the new nodes under the `mask` category in ComfyUI:

-First, drag and drop the `CLIPSeg` node into your workflow.

-In the text input field, enter your desired prompts.
-You can specify multiple elements separated by commas.

-Then connect the node to your image input (e.g., Load Image, Inpainting Pipeline).

-Run the workflow and a binary mask based on your text description will be generated.
+- **CLIPSeg (Text)**: Enter one or more prompts separated by commas.

+- **CLIPSeg (Image)**: Connect your input image and a reference image as prompt.